 Looking for a bit more of a guidance on which and how many chapters to read a day, we divided the books into daily reading portions.
 Instead of reading three psalms per week, we came up with a plan that will guide us through the psalms twice a year.
 If you are interested you can take a look at the plans (Monthly Bible Reading) which are found in the sidebar.

 Still looking for another guide to get you through the Bible in one, two, or three years?
-Check out Ligonier Ministries’ webpage called Bible Reading Plans for 2021 for a good selection of different plans.
+Check out Ligonier Ministries’ webpage called 2022 Bible Reading Plans for a good selection of different plans.
 The website of ESV (English Standard Version) also provides some suggestions at Reading Plans.

 Not everyone has the same learning style.
 Here are a few ideas to get you started.
 Pick and choose.
 You will find out what will and will not work best for you and your family.
 Above all, be creative and have fun while memorizing the Word.